source/statemachine

 // Output:// emit: {coin}// first: ack// redelivery: ack drop// state: unlocked version: 2Output

-Section titled “Output”emit: {coin}first: ackredelivery: ack dropstate: unlocked version: 2func DriveFunc
+Section titled “Output”emit: {coin}first: ackredelivery: ack dropstate: unlocked version: 2Example (Cdc)

 Section titled “func DriveFunc”func DriveFunc[K comparable, E comparable](fire FireFunc[K, E], router Router[K, E], opts ...Option) source.HandlerDriveFunc binds a stateless state-machine to a [source.Handler]: each message is routed to a key and event, then fired through a caller-supplied FireFunc with no persistence.
 It is the mode for a transient or externally-owned machine where there is no durable Store to commit against.

-The emit hand-off, state-aware rejection, and the ack outcome match Drive, minus the load/save and minus version idempotency (a stateless binding has no persisted version to dedup against, so redelivery re-fires; supply a [Deduper] or use Drive for exactly-once):
+The emit hand-off, state-aware rejection, and the ack outcome match Drive, minus the load/save and minus version idempotency: a stateless binding has no persisted version to dedup against, so a redelivery re-fires.
+For idempotent redelivery either use Drive, whose persisted version skips an already-applied event id, or add the source/idempotency middleware to the Hopper to suppress duplicates before they reach this handler.

 - Route/decode failure → [source.Term] (poison).